lellolillili/rallymodemod/README.md

 * Testing: just let me know if anything's off
 * Feature request - What should I do next?
 * YouTube videos (tutorials, showcase, plain ol' rallies)
+* Make some noise, tell your friends, like and subscribe, and all that
 * Graphic design stuff (logos, map thumbnails, pacenote icons, UI design
 * Do pacenotes for my reverse stages
 * Split up the stages and make shorter ones (maybe 3 to 5 km long shakedowns?)